Blog

 Renewable Energy Cleans Up the Environment

 One of the greatest environmental benefits renewable energy delivers is pollution reduction.
-More than a third of U.S. greenhouse gas emissions come from burning fossil fuels used in electricity generation.
-According to the American Wind Energy Associations 2019 Annual Report, the Midwest and Mountain West regions of the country are the most emissions-intensive regions resulting from the large share of electricity generation from coal plants.
+Nearly 30% of U.S. greenhouse gas emissions come from burning fossil fuels used in electricity generation.
 The Plains has seen the largest reduction in emission intensity from electricity generation over the last 10 years thanks at least in part to the growth of wind power capacity in the region.
-According to a recent report by the Business Council for Sustainable Energy, America’s power sector had the largest drop in greenhouse gas emissions, with a 7.8 percent decrease last year from 2018.
-Overall emissions have fallen 4.1 percent from a decade ago, and 12 percent below 2005 levels.
-In the last 10 years, emissions declined nearly 25 percent.
+According to a recent report by the Business Council for Sustainable Energy, the United States' emissions are the lowest they have been since 1987 (that same year, Bon Jovi released their chart-topping "Living On A Prayer").
+The nation's power emissions – emissions that are caused by power generation – have decreased a whopping 40 percent since 2005.

-Wind energy is now the number one renewable energy source, providing 7 percent of the nation’s electricity needs.
-Last year, wind energy avoided 198 million metric tons of carbon dioxide.
-That’s the equivalent of taking 42 million cars off the road.
-This is beneficial for the environment, as well as our well-being.
+Wind energy is the number one renewable energy source, providing over 10 percent of the nation's electricity needs.
+Last year, wind energy avoided 336 million metric tons of carbon dioxide emissions.
+That's the equivalent of taking 73 million cars off the road.
+That makes for cleaner air, and a cleaner environment.

-Solar energy has been on the rise in recent years as well, now providing an astounding 77 gigawatts (GW) of carbon-free electricity.
-According to the Solar Energy Industries Association (SEIA,) solar energy saves as much carbon as 1.5 billion trees.
-More than 14.5 million homes derive their electricity from solar, which has offset more than 88 million metric tons of carbon dioxide emissions.
-As the demand grows and installation and operation costs continue to decline, solar will bring even more clean energy to Americans.
+Solar energy continues to rapidly expand, now providing an astounding 155 gigawatts (GW) of carbon-free electricity.
+According to the Solar Energy Industries Association (SEIA,) solar energy saves as much carbon as 3.3 billion trees.
+More than 27 million homes derive their electricity from solar, which has offset more than 88 million metric tons of carbon dioxide emissions.
+In 2024, the U.S. Energy Information Administration projects the nation's solar industry will add another 34 GW of capacity.

 Subscribe to our newsletter for the latest on energy & our work

 Spring is a season of renewal.
 Trees and flowers come to life, the days grow brighter and warmer, and many of us begin to think about growth and change – what we can do to improve the world in which we live.
-The renewable energy industry has come a long way, bringing with it an abundance of environmental benefits that have greatly impacted our lives.
-And there’s more to look forward to.
+The renewable energy industry has come a long way, bringing with it an abundance of environmental benefits that create a healthier planet.
+And there's more to look forward to.

 As the demand for clean energy grows, the future looks bright and the air smells clean.